syncfusion-content/js-api-docs/api/js/ejBulletGraph.md

 ---
 layout: post
+title: Essential JS ejBulletGraph Widget | Syncfusion
-title: Properties,Methods and Events of Essential JS ejBulletGraph Widget
+description: You can learn about How to use Properties, options, methods and events of Essential JS ejBulletGraph widget here.
 documentation: API
 platform: js-api
 metaname:
 metacontent:
 ---

-# Custom Design for Bullet graph.
+# API Reference for Bullet graph
 <ts root="datavisualization" />